sh1zen/reql/docs/EXTENDING.md

 ## New engines

-New engines should be placed under `engines/` if they operate on low-level memory state, for example:
+New engines should be placed under `memory/engines/` when they operate on low-level graph state in the same style as the current activation and salience engines.
+Keep project orchestration under `memory/services/`, and keep graph analysis algorithms under `memory/analysis/`.

-- reward engine;
+Existing examples:

-- centrality engine;
+- `memory.engines.activation.ActivationEngine`
-- vector index engine;
+- `memory.engines.salience.SalienceEngine`
-- temporal reasoning engine;
+- `memory.analysis.communities.CommunityDetector`
-- privacy/redaction engine.
+- `memory.analysis.hubs.HubAnalyzer`

-Application orchestration should remain under `services/`.

 ## New node or edge types

-Add constants in `domain/constants.py`, then update services/engines as needed.
-The storage layer accepts arbitrary `type` strings, so schema evolution is mainly a domain concern.
+Add constants in `memory/domain/constants.py`, then update compiler, retrieval, reporting, services, engines, or analysis code only where the new type needs dedicated behavior.
+The storage layer accepts arbitrary `type` strings, so schema evolution is mainly a domain and service concern.